javikas/MKS-TFT-SidewinderX1/README.md

   - Change menu titles
   - Call new bitmaps

-This custom firmware is intended to work with [MarlinSidewinderX1](https://github.com/javikas/MarlinSidewinderX1)
+This custom firmware is intended to work with [MarlinSidewinderX1](https://github.com/javikas/MarlinSidewinderX1) as it uses customizations and mods only present here.